 - Visa fee payment confirmation receipt

-- Pay/salary slips
+- Pay/salary slips of sponsor

-- Original mark sheets/provisional certificates
+- Original mark sheets and provisional certificates

 Also Check: US Student Visa Requirements

-| Scholarship/Financial Aid | Eligibility | Coverage | Application Process |
+| Scholarship / Financial Aid | Eligibility | Coverage | Application Process |

 |---|---|---|---|

-| Harvard College Need-Based Financial Aid | All undergraduate international students, including Indian students. | Covers up to 100% tuition and fees based on demonstrated need. | Apply with the CSS Profile & Harvard Financial Aid Application (HFAA) alongside the admissions application. |
+| Harvard College Need-Based Financial Aid | All undergraduate international students, including Indian students | Covers up to 100% of tuition and fees based on demonstrated need.
+Free for families earning under $100,000/year | Apply with the CSS Profile and Harvard Financial Aid Application (HFAA) alongside the admissions application.
+Deadline: February 14 |

-| Harvard Kennedy School (HKS) Scholarships | Graduate students pursuing public policy, administration, or related fields. | Merit-based or need-based scholarships covering tuition or partial expenses. | Apply directly via HKS Financial Aid Portal with supporting documents. |
+| Harvard Kennedy School (HKS) Scholarships | Graduate students pursuing public policy, administration, or related fields | Merit-based or need-based scholarships covering tuition or partial expenses | Apply directly via HKS Financial Aid Portal with supporting documents |

-| Harvard Medical School (HMS) Need-Based Aid | Medical students demonstrating financial need. | Covers tuition, fees, and potentially living expenses. | Submit the Institutional Application for Financial Aid alongside admission documents. |
+| Harvard Medical School (HMS) Need-Based Aid | Medical students demonstrating financial need | Covers tuition, fees, and potentially living expenses | Submit the Institutional Application for Financial Aid alongside admission documents |

-| Harvard Graduate School of Design (GSD) Scholarships | Graduate students in design programs. | Merit and need-based funding; external scholarships are also recommended. | Apply through the GSD Financial Aid Portal. |
+| Harvard Graduate School of Design (GSD) Scholarships | Graduate students in design programmes | Merit and need-based funding; external scholarships also recommended | Apply through the GSD Financial Aid Portal |

-| Harvard SEAS Ph.D.
-Funding | All admitted Ph.D. students. | Covers tuition, fees, and provides a cost-of-living stipend. | No separate application required; funding is automatic upon admission. |
+| Harvard SEAS PhD Funding | All admitted PhD students | Covers tuition, fees, and provides a cost-of-living stipend of $35,000 to $45,000/year | No separate application required; funding is automatic upon admission |

-| Inlaks Foundation Scholarships | Indian citizens under 30 years pursuing Master's, M.Phil., or Ph.D. at top U.S. universities. | Full or partial funding for tuition, living expenses, and travel. | Apply directly through the Inlaks Foundation website. |
+| Inlaks Foundation Scholarships | Indian citizens under 30 years pursuing Master's, M.Phil., or PhD at top US universities | Full or partial funding for tuition, living expenses, and travel | Apply directly through the Inlaks Foundation website |

-| Aga Khan Foundation International Scholarship Programme | Indian students from developing countries with no other financial support. | Covers tuition fees and living expenses (partial grants with loans). | Apply via the Aga Khan Foundation website; applications open in January. |
+| Aga Khan Foundation International Scholarship Programme | Indian students from developing countries with no other financial support | Covers tuition fees and living expenses (partial grants with loans) | Apply via the Aga Khan Foundation website; applications open in January |

-| Joint Japan/World Bank Graduate Scholarship Program | Indian students pursuing graduate studies in development-related fields. | Full tuition, living expenses, and travel costs. | Apply through the World Bank Scholarship Portal. |
+| Joint Japan/World Bank Graduate Scholarship Program | Indian students pursuing graduate studies in development-related fields | Full tuition, living expenses, and travel costs | Apply through the World Bank Scholarship Portal |

 Key Notes for Indian Students